A baby boy fast asleep in a white woollen armchair.

 A nautical theme to this newborn photo shoot.
 A baby boy surrounded by his late-grandfather's memorabilia.

-We worked in this little boy’s late-grandfather’s nautical memorabilia into this shot – A Typical Newborn Photo Shoot
+We incorporated this little boy’s late-grandfather’s nautical memorabilia into this shot – A Typical Newborn Photo Shoot.

 Care & Maintenance